ionic-team/stencil-site/docs-md/intro/index.md

 # Stencil: A Compiler for Web Components

-Stencil is a build tool for generated vanilla Web Components.
+Stencil is a build tool for generating vanilla Web Components.
 It combines the best concepts of the most popular frameworks into a straight-forward, compile-time tool.

 Stencil takes advantage of